Discover Semuliki Valley: Uganda's Best Kept Secret

 It protects the easternmost extension of the Great Ituri Forest, which stretches more than 500 km to the Congo River.
 Semuliki represents the only true tract of lowland tropical forest in East Africa.

 It’s landscape is dominated by Uganda ironwood trees, interspersed with lush palm trees and verdant ferns.
 Set against this backdrop of green, are over 350 species of colourful butterflies that flutter between shafts of light.
 And there is a variety of rare forest birds.

-The dark woods are broken by open patches of papyrus swamps, the amazing scenery of the Sempaya Hot Springs, and the dramatic views of the legendary Rwenzori Mountains, a UNESCO World Heritage Site with the third point in Africa (after Mount Kilimanjaro and Mount Kenya), rising to over 5100 meters above seal level.
+The dark woods are broken by open patches of papyrus swamps, the amazing scenery of the Sempaya Hot Springs, and the dramatic views of the Rwenzori Mountains, a UNESCO World Heritage Site with the third point in Africa (after Mount Kilimanjaro and Mount Kenya).

 Semuliki Wildlife Reserve